awslabs/aws-iot-greengrass-accelerators/v2/extras/local_dev/README.md

 - Develop offline without Internet access, or through advanced configurations simulate connected and disconnected states
 - All component files including recipes and artifacts can be accessed within the Greengrass container _and_ from your development system allowing for management by code repositories
 - VS Code extensions can run within the container environment to enhance the development experience

+> **_NOTE:_** This document describes using VS Code and Docker Desktop.
+Other IDE's and container management applications can be substituted for your specific use-cases.

 ## Development Environment Overview